You’ve seen the Calibrachoa (ca-libra-KO-a), a tender perennial commonly known as “Million Bells.”

 They are popular in garden design for use as blooming containers or colorful hanging baskets and window boxes.
-They can be a little expensive since they tough for extreme hot or cold weather conditions.
+They are pretty heat and drought tolerant.
+For best blooms do not allow Calibrachoa to dry out.

 They make great flowering plant additions used alone or as part of hanging baskets or planter window boxes as their long stems, spill and cascade over the pots or containers.

-Moreover, unlike petunia flowers, do not produce seeds and stop blooming.
+Moreover, unlike petunia flowers, they do not produce seeds and stop blooming.